GagaPoloJr/slicing-app/README.md

 ## Development server

-Run `ng serve` for a dev server.
+1. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+2. Run npm run json-server to start the db.json

 ## Code scaffolding